OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 > Category: runtime application security threat
 > Permalink: https://owaspai.org/goto/directpromptinjection/

 Direct prompt injection: a user tries to fool a Generative AI (eg. a Large Language Model) by presenting prompts that make it behave in unwanted ways.
 It can be seen as social engineering of a generative AI.
-This is different from an [evasion attack](/goto/evasion/) which is aimed at manipaluting input to make the model perform its task incorrectly.
+This is different from an [evasion attack](/goto/evasion/) which is aimed at manipulating input to make the model perform its task incorrectly.

 Impact: Getting information from the AI that is offensive, secret, or leads to certain rights for the attacker.